What will a sixth-generation fighter jet look like? And what technology will be used on an aircraft not due to begin service for another 15 years?

 He said the Tempest is a series of concepts, rather than a specific design or aircraft.

-It is understood the pilots may fly a central aircraft, flanked by smaller, less costly, less capable planes which could act as decoys.
+It is understood the pilots may fly a central aircraft, flanked by smaller, less costly, less capable planes known at this stage as Lightweight Affordable Novel Combat Aircraft (LANCA), which could act as decoys.

-"We will always want a pilot in the centre of that, and we will always want to make sure that he's in control," Mr Dewar said.
+"We will always want a pilot in the centre of that, and we will always want to make sure that he's in control," Mr Dewar said - despite the RAF website referencing potential for an "uncrewed combat air 'fleet' in the future".

 "If you think about this aircraft flying for five, six, seven decades, the pilots that pilot this haven't probably even been born yet," he said.